skim1223/web-template/README.md

 - [x] made at least one change to the website to personalize it

 For my custom changes I:
-- Changed the color theme of the website.
+- Changed the color theme of the website
-- Added a link to my Spotify account.
+- Added a link to my Spotify account